wsdt/Python_Voice_Chatbot/README.md

 which contains example parameters.
 Please change all params and then rename the file to "CONFIDENTIAL.py".
 I added the confidential file to the projects [.gitignore](https://github.com/wsdt/Python_HomeAssistant/blob/master/.gitignore).

 ### Docker-Ready ![Docker Build Status](https://img.shields.io/docker/build/wsdt/python_homeassistant.svg)
+**IMPORTANT: Dockerbuild is currently successful, but the container start has still a bug (see issues).**

 To start the bot without any complications I made a [Dockerfile](https://github.com/wsdt/Python_HomeAssistant/blob/master/Dockerfile) for you guys.
 You will find this project also on [Dockerhub (hub.docker.com/r/wsdt/python_homeassistant)](https://hub.docker.com/r/wsdt/python_homeassistant).
 Therefore you have two options to build the docker image:
 1. Build docker image
    - Build the dockerfile yourself/locally with the CONFIDENTIAL.py-file in the same directory as the Dockerfile.
      ``` docker build -t wsdt/python_homeassistant . ```
        **OR**
    - You can also download the pre-compiled image from Dockerhub.
 Just pull the existing docker image (gets built every time a   contributor pushes on Github). **Warning: Currently, I am working on a solution to get your CONFIDENTIAL.py into the image/container.
-So, this variant might not work at this time.*
+So, this variant might not work at this time.
+Maybe with Docker-Secrets. *
      ``` docker pull wsdt/python_homeassistant ```
 1. Start a new container out of the newly created/built image:
 ``` docker run wsdt/homeAssistant ```